FT9R/VL6180X/README.md

 # VL6180X Driver

 A lightweight, platform-independent, dependency-free C driver for the **ST VL6180X Time-of-Flight distance and ambient light sensor**.
-This driver provides initialization, configuration, and measurement functions for range (mm) and ALS (ambient light) using an abstracted I²C interface.
+Provides initialization, configuration, and measurement functions for range (mm) and ALS (ambient light) using an abstracted I²C interface.

 ## Overview
 This driver based on [`Pololu's VL6180X library for Arduino`](https://github.com/pololu/vl6180x-arduino) and provides: